 - an officer at a government agency (Environmental Protection Agency, Swedish biodiversity Centre)

 - position within a non-governmental organization (World Wildlife Foundation, Nature Conservation Organizations)

 - manager of biodiversity infrastructures (GBIF)

 - or an academic career (museum curator or university researcher)

-The teaching is mainly web-based but the practical parts of the courses at University of Gothenburg are conducted at the Botany building (Carl Skottsbergs gata 22B) and the Zoology building (Medicinaregatan 18 A), as well as in the field.
+The teaching is mainly web-based but the practical parts of the courses at University of Gothenburg are conducted at our new building Natrium on Campus Medicinareberget, as well as in the field.

 Many jobs require international collaboration, and it is therefore a valuable qualification to spend part of your studies abroad.
 We provide you with good chances for exchange studies, with over 100 contracts under the Erasmus and other exchange programmes with universities and colleges around the world.
 If you are considering a semester or two in, for instance, Barcelona, Cardiff, Australia, or Canada, this is a good programme to choose.